Aaron-Cunningham/Page-Rank-Algorithm/Optimization_steps.md

 ## Dict comprehensions
 The next optimization step I took was for the distribution method.
 Originally when initializing the node_prob[node] I was using the way it was described to me in the pseudocode```for node in nodes```.
-I noticed that in the notes on canvas it suggested using a list or dict comprehension to optimize, so I took advantage of this advice and made that part of the pseudocode into a dict comprehension which looks like this ```node_prob = {node: 1/len(nodes) for node in nodes}``` Since the distribution method is already lightning fast, I didn't see any improvement as I was still getting the same
+I noticed that the notes on canvas suggested using a list or dict comprehension to optimize, so I took advantage of this advice and made that part of the pseudocode into a dict comprehension which looks like this ```node_prob = {node: 1/len(nodes) for node in nodes}``` Since the distribution method is already lightning fast, I didn't see any improvement as I was still getting the same